Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: Stochastic Molecular Reaction Queueing Network

-\item[(3)] \textbf{Elongation:} In the elongation stage, the T7 RNAP enzyme moves along the DNA template, synthesizing the RNA transcript.
-At each elongation step, one NTP unit is added into the growing transcript, i.e., RNA chain with length $j$ having an increment rate denoted by $\lambda^{e_j}(\pmb{s}_t)$.
+where $\kappa_t = \phi_1 [\mbox{H}]_t + \phi_2 [\mbox{OH}]_t + \phi_3 [\mbox{MgATP}]_t + \phi_3 [\mbox{MgATP}]_t + \phi_4 [\mbox{MgUTP}]_t + \phi_5 [\mbox{MgCTP}]_t + \phi_6 [\mbox{MgGTP}]_t$ and the parameters $\phi_1$, $\phi_2$, $\phi_3$, $\phi_4$, $\phi_5$, $\phi_6$ characterize the influence from each CPP input.
+We assume no delay in releasing the occupied DNA template and enzyme during abortive cycling, i.e., making resources immediately available for other reactions. \end{sloppypar} \item[(3)] \textbf{Elongation:} In the elongation stage, the T7 RNAP enzyme moves along the DNA template, synthesizing the RNA transcript.
+At each elongation step, one NTP unit is added into the growing transcript, i.e., the nascent RNA chain with length $j$ having an increment rate denoted by $\lambda^{e_j}(\pmb{s}_t)$.
 This rate depends on the state variables $\pmb{s}_t$, such as reactant concentrations and environmental conditions.
 As the T7 RNAP enzyme progresses, the added NTP forms complementary base pairs with the DNA template, effectively elongating the RNA chain.
 Throughout this stage, both the DNA template and enzyme remain occupied, ensuring that the elongation process continues uninterrupted until the RNA transcript is complete.
-The per-step-elongation rate is dependent on the concentration of the NTP-Mg complex, $[i]_t$, where $i$ belongs to the set of substrate NTP-Mg complexes.
+The per-step-elongation rate depends on the concentration of the correct NTP-Mg complex, denoted by $[i]_t$ with $i \in \{\text{MgATP, MgUTP, MgCTP, MgGTP}\}$, as well as the concentrations of incorrect NTP-Mg complexes with $q \neq i$.
 We model the elongation rate as,